 Hyperemesis Gravidarum: Severe nausea and vomiting during pregnancy that can lead to loss of weight and body fluids.

 Nausea and Vomiting of Pregnancy: A condition that occurs in early pregnancy, usually starting before 9 weeks of pregnancy.

-Thyroid Gland: A butterfly-shaped gland located at the base of the neck in front of the trachea (or windpipe).
-It makes, stores, and releases thyroid hormone and thyroid-releasing hormone that control the rate at which every part of the body works.
+Thyroid Gland: A butterfly-shaped gland located at the base of the neck in front of the windpipe.
+This gland makes, stores, and releases thyroid hormone that controls the body’s metabolism and regulates how parts of the body work.

 If you have further questions, contact your obstetrician–gynecologist.

 FAQ126: This information was designed as an educational aid to patients and sets forth current information and opinions related to women’s health.
 It is not intended as a statement of the standard of care, nor does it comprise all proper treatments or methods of care.
 It is not a substitute for a treating clinician’s independent professional judgment.
 Please check for updates at www.acog.org to ensure accuracy.

 Copyright December 2018 by the American College of Obstetricians and Gynecologists